e-nzym3/mitty/README.md

 # To Do List
 - Clean-up Fire.py to only include logic that's required
-- Add logic to exclude or include fork commits
 - Add logic to check for pre-existing API gateways and re-use them if needed.
 If not enough pre-existing ones exist, create n of them until they match the required number.